nxskok/pasias/docs/24-pcfa.md

 * Unnest this to make a long data frame with one row for each quantile for each variable.

-* put the variable names in columns and the percentiles in rows
+* put the variable names in columns and the percentiles in rows.

-* finally, put the percentiles in numerical order (if you run this one line at a time, you'll see that the percentiles get out of order, and you can probably guess why).

 (c) Run a principal components analysis (on the correlation matrix).